 Ending a marriage is a life-changing step, and you must take time to prepare yourself mentally.
 It is a difficult conversation to have, and there is no perfect script to it, but you must think it through and be clear on what you want to say.
 Introspect your decision before breaking the news to your husband.
-If you have already made up your mind, let them know that you want to discuss something with them and take their time.
+If you have already made up your mind, let him know that you want to discuss something with him.

 2. Be Calm and Centered

 Take some time to calm your mind and focus on your feelings.
 After hearing the news, your husband will be upset – visualize the conversation and decide how you will respond to their emotional outbursts.
 Your hesitation and unpreparedness will give him scope to deter you.
+One can be impulsive when emotions are running high.
 Do not act out of haste or anger.
-One can be impulsive when emotions are running high.
-This will help you respond to their anger calmly.
+This will help you respond calmly to his anger and any other emotion.

 3. Do Not Be Harsh With Your Words

 Plan how you are going to start the conversation and what you are going to say.
-Do not be harsh with your words and avoid blaming them for everything.
+Do not be harsh with your words and avoid blaming him for everything.
 Ending a marriage will be hard for your husband as well.
-Remember that and empathize with their situation.
+Remember that and empathize with his situation.
 Using harsh words may make him defensive and lead to an argument.
-Your aim is not to hurt them but to end things amicably.
+Your aim should not be to hurt him, but to end things amicably.
 Tell him what exactly you want and how you intend to go about it.
-Discuss the possibilities of moving out and about your children, if you have any.
+Discuss the possibilities of moving out and about your children (if you have any).

 4. Pick The Location Carefully